Paint, Brushes and Gold - Everything I Use In My Art Business

 The Kookie Studio Mystery Set ft.
 Reno Art Imitation Gold Leaf

-Xpress It Gold Size
+Leafing size (glue): Xpress It Gold Size

-Reno Art Gold Leaf 25 sheets 14x14cm
+Imitation gold leaf: Reno Art Gold Leaf 25 sheets 14x14cm

-24K Gold Leaf
+24k gold leaf: Slofoodgroup 24K Gold Leaf Sheets

-Painting Equipment
+Painting Stuff

-This list could literally go on and on but to keep things relevant, I've picked my most used materials.
+This list could go on and on but to keep things relevant, I've picked my most used materials.
 There is also a big price difference between student and professional grade materials so I've also added my picks for both.

 If you're still in the learning process, I'd recommend spending your money on the cheaper materials so you can practise more and gain skills.
 It's those skills that will differentiate a random drawing from a masterpiece, not how fancy your materials are.